Grant Writing 101

 - Overview of what you will do - goal, activities, community partners involved, and outcomes.

-Now it is time to lay out what your organization plans to do if you get the grant.
-The funder may also call this a Program Plan or Statement of Work.
-Include a detailed description of goals, objectives, program activities, and outcomes.
+Now it is time to explain what your organization plans to do if you receive the grant.
+The funder may also refer to this as a Program Plan or a Statement of Work.
+Provide a detailed description of goals, objectives, program activities, and results.

 Program History